 The UN Sustainable Development Goals and Wärtsilä

 Wärtsilä supports the work-related rights defined by the International Labour Organization, and upholds the freedom of association and the right to collective bargaining.
-Wärtsilä promotes gender equality and is committed to include women in all aspects of its business, and to fight against gender discrimination.
-The company’s Diversity Initiative has been in place since 2012, fostering an inclusive corporate culture at all levels.
+We promote gender equality and are committed to including women in all aspects of our business.
+Wärtsilä’s Diversity Initiative has been in place since 2012, fostering an inclusive corporate culture at all levels.

-The company’s commitment to sustainability and responsible business is central to its purpose and strategy.
-Wärtsilä's values and Code of Conduct define common rules for all employees, and provide guidance on Wärtsilä's approach to responsible business practices.
+Wärtsilä is committed to sustainability and responsible business in its purpose statement and strategy.
+Our values and Code of Conduct define common rules for all employees and provide guidance on our approach to responsible business practices.

-Wärtsilä aims to contribute towards the well-being of local communities in which the company is present.
-Means for this include, for example, creating employment, paying taxes and social dues, providing training and education to employees, co-operating with local stakeholders, and supporting local development
+We aim to contribute towards the well-being of the local communities in which we are present.
+The means for this include, for example, creating employment, paying taxes and social dues, providing training and education to employees, co-operating with local stakeholders, and supporting local development.